qmlweb/qmlweb/README.md

 This project aims at bringing the power of QML to the web browser.

 This is a fork from `git://anongit.kde.org/qmlweb` in [Webapps written in qml not far from reality anymore](http://akreuzkamp.de/2013/07/10/webapps-written-in-qml-not-far-from-reality-anymore)

-###
-This is a fork of Plaristote/qmlweb, currently just with three minor bug fixes and a few additional examples.
-Demos of these examples can be found at the URL [http://arno.encuda.de/qmlA3](http://arno.encuda.de/qmlA3)

 # Summary
 * [How to use](#how-to-use)